Michaeljogoh/Bank-App/README.md

 # Bank-App

 This application simulates a simple banking application created with Node.js and MongoDB.
 Deposit and withdraw pretend money from your pretend bank account.
 Just a simple practice project!

+## Banking Application

+- As an user, I would like have create account facility
+- As an user, I would like to deposit money to my account
+- As an user.
+I would like to withdraw money from my account
+- As an user I would like to check balance of my account
+- As an user I would like to transfer money from my account to other account